Thomasin500/guild-chat-app/README.md

 This is a simple messenger style application.
 Users are automatically able to send and receive messages once connected to the server.

+Video overview of the project can be found here: https://www.youtube.com/watch?v=Tpx3d5wbZ4o

 Features:
 - Ability to send and receive messages to everyone on the server nearly instantaneously.
 - Notifications when users connect or disconnected from the chat as well as the current total number of connected users.